harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Many tests have text, images, videos, links, or other resources that are required to be successful.
 For example, if creating an event, the test would require an event name.
 Or, if the test visits a video in the Immersive Classroom, the test would require a link to an active and available video.

 For text, make sure it is unique or uniquifiable using `Kaixa.uniquify`.
 For images, videos, and links to such resources, make sure they're stable and will last for a long time (we don't want resources to be the reason that a test fails).

+Put each of these created resources into `GlobalResources` if they are reusable or if they depend on the context/profile.

 #### Prepare Cleanup